ncoghlan/misc/notes/python3/questions_and_answers.rst

 we were trading problems we considered unfixable for ones that could at least be solved in theory, even if they haven't been solved *yet*.

-In Armin's case, the disconnect is that his primary interest is in writing server components for POSIX systems, and cross-platform command clients for those applications.
-This runs into issues, because Python 3's operating system integration can currently get confused in a few situations:
+In Armin's case, the disconnect was that his primary interest is in writing server components for POSIX systems, and cross-platform command clients for those applications.
+This runs into issues, because Python 3's operating system integration could get confused in a few situations:

 * on POSIX systems (other than Mac OS X), in the default C locale
 * on POSIX systems (other than Mac OS X), when ssh environment forwarding